astral-sh/uv/CONTRIBUTING.md

 ## Setup

-[Rust](https://rustup.rs/), a C compiler, and CMake are required to build Puffin.
+[Rust](https://rustup.rs/), a C compiler, and CMake are required to build uv.

 ### Linux